magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-30265-magento-patch-tracking-link-in-email-returns-404-page-not-found.md

 labels: 2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.4.0,2.4.1,404,404 error,QPT 1.0.5,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,invoice,support tools
 ---

 The MDVA-30265 patch solves the issue of the "404 Page not Found" error when the customer clicks on the shipment tracking link in the order confirmation email.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.5 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.5 is installed.
 Please note that the issue was scheduled to be fixed in Magento version 2.4.2.

 ## Affected products and versions